craigbrinkerhoff/geoBAMr/README.md

 #Then install from github
 devtools:: install_github("craigbrinkerhoff/geoBAMr", force=TRUE)
 ```
+Note that if you need to reinstall this package, uninstall the current version first.
+Also, check if R has created the folder '~R/win-library/3.6/00LOCK-geoBAMr'.
+If so, delete it and reinstall.

 ## Usage
 The best way to get started is to follow the examples in the included vignettes, now located at the [**bamr** website](https://markwh.github.io/bamr/index.html)

+geoBAMr is packaged with two approaches to defining prior river knowledge: 1) an expert geomorphology framework or 2) an unsupervised one.
+The assigned priors will be different, depending on which is chosen.
+'Expert' is default and accounts for both really big rivers and 'highly width variable' ones.
+The unsupervised approach is purely statistical and implicitly accounts for edge cases like these, but was not explictly designed to do so.

+Regardless of classification chosen, resulting river types are accessible using the bam_priors() object$river_type.
+For a read on what these river types qualitvately represent, follow this link: ().

 ## Notes